 If you are like most, the noble intentions you held so firmly on the morning of January 1st are now but a distant memory.
-The bad news is, you weren’t able to magically lose those 20 lbs after one week of calorie counting and diligently working out.
-The good news is the key to long term health actually requires you to relinquish your attachment to that goal.
-Set your sights instead on staying in the moment, eating what your body dictates, avoiding extremes, and building lean muscle mass.
+The bad news is, you weren’t able to magically lose those 20 lbs after one week of calorie counting and diligent workouts.
+The good news is that the sustainable goal of fostering a mindful relationship with your body can be taken up any day of the year.
+Set your sights on staying in the moment, eating what your body dictates, avoiding extremes, and building lean muscle mass.
 Try to connect with the wisdom of this helpful pointer from Gautama Buddha

 The beauty of living in a wise human body is that you don’t have to consciously understand the mechanics of metabolism to thrive.
 Your body knows more about nutrition than any expert.
 All you need to do is be sensitive to the cues your body so generously gives.

 Note: Frankenfoods interrupt the communication signals your body sends to your conscious mind.
 If you would like to keep the lines of communication with your body open, don’t eat BS/highly processed “food”.

 Though food science is just burgeoning, its fascinating to peruse the newly definitive benefits of eating the same foods your Grandma told your Mom to eat, because they were intuitively understood to be health promoting, many moons ago.